fab9/chewyshop/README.md

 ### Customizing Bootstrap
 While the easiest approach is to override Bootstrap's styles using CSS (not SASS), i.e. duplicating a Bootstrap class with your custom properties, it's not ideal because the extra classes are tacked on to the Bootstrap stylesheet (bigger file size).

 A better approach is to assign your own values to Bootstrap's variables _in a separate file_.
-So when BS is inevitable updated with bug fixes and new features, disentangling your customizations and updating them to the new version won't be a problem.
+So when BS is inevitably updated with bug fixes and new features, disentangling your customizations and updating them to the new version won't be a problem.

 ## Grunt
 Grunt.js does all the powerful work in this project.